voschezang/coding-handbook/psychology/personality.md

 | **Orientation** | Task-oriented    | Task-oriented      | People-oriented | People-oriented |
 | **Style**       | Adapt            | Give               | Give            | Adapt           |

+An examiner wants to get it right.
+A charmer wants to get along.
+They may make compliments and tell jokes.

 <img src="../img/quadrant-personality-examiner-charmer.png" alt="quadrant-personality-examiner-charmer" style="width:60%;" />

-**Interview styles**

-- Task oriented.
-  - Examiner.
-Desire to understand.
-Get it right.
-  - Challenger.
-Desire to raise your voice.
-Be heard.
-- People oriented.
-  - Harmonizer.
-Desire to connect.
-Adapt.
-  - Charmer.
-Desire to get along.
-Be liked.
-Make compliments, tell jokes.